Deployment of COVID-19 vaccines: Vaccine tourism

 In the later half of February 2021, it was reported that wealthy and influential people from Canada and European countries flew to the United Arab Emirates to secure early access to the vaccine.
-The UAE has been promoting Dubai as a vaccine holiday hub for the wealthy, who can pay a hefty amount to get inoculated before they become eligible.
+The UAE promoted Dubai as a vaccine holiday hub for the wealthy, who could pay a large sum of money to get inoculated before they became eligible for vaccination in their home countries.
 Some Canadians who maintained second homes in the United States were able to get vaccines earlier.

 As restrictions on vaccine eligibility were lowered in the United States, wealthier individuals from other countries with slower vaccination rates were reportedly travelling to the United States to be vaccinated.
 The U.S. state of Alaska announced in April 2021 that it would intentionally offer free vaccinations to tourists at major Alaskan airports starting 1 June 2021.
 In an effort to guard against vaccine tourism, Greece restricted its eligibility to those with a social security number.
 However, this had the effect of excluding part of the elderly or immigrant population as well as some Greek citizens who worked abroad before the pandemic.

-In the European Union, several travel agencies are offering "vaccine vacations".
-The Maldives are also offering vaccines as part of holiday travel packages.
+In the European Union, several travel agencies offered "vaccine vacations".
+The Maldives also offered vaccines as part of holiday travel packages.